gaehlerm/SoftwareEngineering/README.md

     return get_share_values(file_content)
 ```

-Here we wraped the code reading out the file into a separate function.
-The rest of the code is written into a dedicated function.
-For this function one can easily write a unit test because it doesn't depend on the file system.
+Here, we wrapped the code for reading the file into a separate function.
+The rest of the code is written within a dedicated function.
+For this function, one can easily write a unit test because it does not depend on the file system.
 A test might look as follows:

 ```py
 def test_get_share_values():